UNIVERSITY of WISCONSIN-MADISON

 Include

-number of units dispensed (e.g. 1 mL or 1 tab)
+Number of units dispensed (e.g. 1 mL or 1 tab) and remaining substance balance

 Use RARC's Controlled Substance Administration Log to capture information required for administration records.